How much is your car worth?

-The Encore GX Select/Essence offers an optional heads-up display that projects speed readouts in front of the driver’s line of sight, allowing drivers to view information without diverting their eyes from the road.
+The Encore GX Select/Essence offers an optional heads-up display that projects speed and other key instrumentation readouts in front of the driver’s line of sight, allowing drivers to view information without diverting their eyes from the road.
 The C-HR doesn’t offer a heads-up display.

 The Encore GX Essence’s optional wipers adjust their speed and turn on and off automatically according to the amount of rainfall on the windshield.
 The C-HR’s manually variable intermittent wipers have to be constantly adjusted.

 When the Encore GX Essence is put in reverse, both rearview mirrors tilt from their original position.
 This gives the driver a better view of the curb during parallel parking maneuvers.
 Shifting out of reverse puts the mirrors into their original positions.
 The C-HR’s mirrors don’t automatically adjust for backing.